Skip to main content

 • A phone's alerts, alarms, notification sounds or vibrations could potentially bring unwanted attention to a student during an emergency.

-In the event of a school emergency, the district has robust procedures in place to communicate with families around the status of the situation and what to do next to keep everyone safe in the situation.
+In the event of a school emergency, the district has structured procedures in place to communicate with families around the status of the situation and what to do next to keep everyone safe in the situation.
 Learn more about district safety processes and emergency communication practices here

 CSD Safety and Security Information